getlantern/telemetry/README.md

 tracer := otel.Tracer("my-tracer")
 ```

 This library also contains convenience functions for forcing certain traces to be sampled.
-For example, to always sample HTTP requests with a specific HTTP header, you can run:
+For example, to always sample HTTP requests with a specific HTTP header and value, you can run:

 ```
 telemetry.AlwaysSampleHeaderHandler("name", "value", otelhttp.NewHandler(...)))
 ```

+If the value is "*", then it will always sample requests that have the header set to any value.

 `telemetry` includes this ability to force traces to be sampled more generally, though.
 If you want to force a trace to be sampled, you can call the following to add forced sampling to its context: